phbn-zz/ExampleAppExpoReactNative-app/README.md

 # ExampleAppExpoReactNative-app

 An demonstration of my coding with React Native + Redux, Expo, Firebase.
-Currently, the app can runs a user through logging in with LinkedIn or through a Firebase auth flow.
+Currently, the app can runs a user through log in/sign up with LinkedIn or through a Firebase auth flow.
 However, as time passes I will implement more features, as is already outlined in the codebase.

 Try this app @ Expo:
 https://expo.io/@prhb88/Pizzarator